-- 5. Click either the Windows Users or Mac Users button. - 6.
-Follow the onscreen instructions to download and install the NETGEAR Live Parental Controls management utility.
+- 6. Click the button for the genie app or version that you want to download and use. - 7.
+Follow the onscreen instructions to download and install the genie app. - 8.
+Open the genie app and select Parental Controls.

-After installation, Live Parental Controls automatically starts.
+Live Parental Controls automatically starts.

-- 7. Click the Next button. - 8.
-Read the note, and click the Next button again to proceed.
+Click the Next button, read the note, and click the Next button again.